Investment crowdfunding is beginning to fulfill its promise of democratizing investment and access to capital.

 Compare that to conventional finance.
 Last year, all-women teams got just about 2% of venture capital, and mixed gender teams received just 12%.
 The remainder of the $85 billion in VC funding in 2017 went to all-male teams.
 The problem stretches far beyond the rarified world of venture capital.
-Women are also denied more for bank loans and, when they are approved, receive smaller amounts than their male peers.
+Women are denied more for bank loans and, when they are approved, receive smaller amounts than their male peers.

 Wanted: Female Investors

 Several recent studies have illuminated the real effects of bias when funding decisions are in the hands of a small and homogenous group.
-The venture world is ever so slowly changing.
+The venture world is slowly changing.
 But a better idea may be to give a broader group of investors a say in who gets investment capital.